Engine Swap Basics

 Read: CJ5 Engine Swap Choices

-Swapping motors on a street-driven vehicle will not only effect's it's performance and handling, but also it's safety and reliability.
+Swapping motors on a street-driven vehicle will not only effect performance and handling, it also will effect safety and reliability.

 NOTE: It may not be emissions legal to run an old engine in a later-model vehicle in your state/province.